Cloth Menstrual Pad

-New Moon Pads cloth pad life expectancy is approximately 10 years under normal use in a regular pad rotation estimated using a pad stash of 20 to 25 pads.
-1 New Moon Pad = 150 to 200 disposable pads!
+New Moon Pads' cloth pad life expectancy is approximately 10 years under normal use in a regular pad rotation, estimated using a pad stash of 20 to 25 pads.
+One New Moon Pad replaces 200 disposable pads!

 Are cloth menstrual pads hard to care for?

 Not at all.
-Just toss them in with your regular laundry.
-They don’t need to be washed separately and there’s no need to pre-soak unless you want to.
+Just toss them in with your regular cold water laundry.
+They don’t need to be washed separately, and there’s no need to pre-soak unless you want to.

 Do I need to wash the pads before their first use and, if so, how many times?

 Yes, pads need to be washed prior to their first use to remove any fabric sizing and maximize their absorbency.
-One washing should be fine and then they’re good to go.
+One wash should be fine and then they’re good to go.

 Will regular laundering get them clean?